Tracey Emin: Public recognition

 Like the George Michael and Kenny Goss neon, Emin created a unique neon work for her supermodel friend Kate Moss called Moss Kin.
 In 2004, it was reported that this unique piece had been discovered dumped in a skip in east London.
 The piece, consisting of neon tubing spelling the words Moss Kin, had been mistakenly thrown out of a basement, owned by the craftsman who made the glass.
 The artwork was never collected by Moss and had therefore been stored for three years in the basement of a specialist artist used by Emin in the Spitalfields area.
 It was accidentally dumped when the craftsman moved.
 The term used in the work Kin is a recurring theme of Emin's to describe those dear to her, her loved ones.
 Other examples can be seen in a monoprint called MatKin dedicated to her then boyfriend artist Mat Collishaw and released as an aquatint limited edition in 1997.
-Emin created a nude drawing of Kate Moss known as Kate (2000), signed and dated as 1 February 2000 in pencil by the artist.
+Emin created a nude drawing of Kate Moss known as Kate (2000), signed and dated 1 February 2000 in pencil.
 In 2006, the same image was released as a limited edition etching, but renamed as Kate Moss 2000 (2006).
 Emin's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.